 Anyone can adopt a crosswalk!
 A Girl Scout Troop in Kapolei, business owners, and many concerned community members have volunteered to adopt crosswalks with E Maka‘ala Flag.
 It’s important that you live close to the crosswalk you adopt so you can check the flags and holder regularly for loss or damage AND so that you’re familiar with the pedestrian and vehicular traffic around the crosswalk.

 E Maka’ala Flags are only put up at un-signalized crosswalks where injuries have occurred or experience shows that it’s dangerous.

 Each crosswalk costs about $50 for installation.
-We ask that crosswalk adopters donate or fundraise $50 per crosswalk to cover the cost of the flags and holder.
-If donating or fundraising is a challenge we are still willing to work with you!
-Contact us at Bicycle@HBL.org!
+We ask that crosswalk adopters donate or fundraise $50 per crosswalk to cover the cost of the flag materials, holder, etc. If donating or fundraising is a challenge we are still willing to work with you.
+(Contact us at Bicycle@HBL.org)

 Project success improves with spreading knowledge and understanding of the flags.
 We ask that those who adopt flags do their best to spread the word in the neighborhood about how to use them and why they’re important.
 A community that values the flags are more likely to utilize them and jointly look after them.
 Some ideas include: reaching out to a school or a running club, practice using the flag at the location so drivers become familiar with them, or spending a little time at the location to encourage pedestrians to use them.